ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 ];
 ```

-NixOS also needs to know that we’re using EFI, however may have been correctly configured for you automatically.
+NixOS also needs to know that we’re using EFI, however it may have been correctly configured for you automatically.

 ```nix
 boot.loader.systemd-boot.enable = true